 Father & Son Fishing in Scotland – Trout, Salmon, Pike, Saltwater

-My son is only 2 years old, and I dream of the day we can fish together.
-Right now, we have to settle for magnetic fishing in the bath for plastic fish.(still great fun though)
+My son is only 5 years old, and I dream of the day we can fish together.
+I’ve slowly been introducing him to fishing and he can now identify every freshwater fish in Scotland.

 When you consider fishing is a pursuit that draws on our survival skills and hunter-gatherer instincts, being able to share such a primal bonding experience with your son is a deep-rooted, rewarding experience.